danielaparker/jsoncons/doc/ref/json_type_traits/built-in-specializations.md

 ### shared_ptr and unique_ptr

-if `T` is a class that is not a polymorphic class (does not have any virtual functions), jsoncons provides specializations for `std::shared_ptr<T>` and `std::unique_ptr<T>`.
+If `T` is a class that is not a polymorphic class (does not have any virtual functions), jsoncons provides specializations for `std::shared_ptr<T>` and `std::unique_ptr<T>`.

 #### Example